Romeo Oriogun

 Oluwasegun Romeo Oriogun is a Nigerian poet and essayist.
-He is the author of Sacrament of Bodies (University of Nebraska) and three chapbooks.
-He won the 2017 Brunel University African Poetry Prize and the Nigeria Prize for Literature award 2022 for his collection Nomad and was a finalist for the 2020 Lambda Literary Award for Gay Poetry and The Future Awards African Prize for Literature.
+He is the author of The Gathering of Bastards (2023) and Sacrament of Bodies (2020) and three chapbooks.
+He won the 2017 Brunel University African Poetry Prize and the Nigeria Prize for Literature award 2022 (the first openly queer writer to win) for his collection Nomad and was a finalist for the 2020 Lambda Literary Award for Gay Poetry and The Future Awards African Prize for Literature.
 He has received fellowships and support from Ebedi International Writers Residency, Harvard University, Hutchins Center for African and African American Research, Oregon Institute for Creative Research, and the IIE- Artist Protection Fund.
 His poems have appeared in Poetry Foundation, Harvard Review, American Poetry Review, Narrative Magazine.
 Romeo received his MFA in creative writing from the Iowa Writers Workshop in 2020.
+Romeo is an assistant professor at Florida Atlantic University.